nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying the technical mechanism for LOD harvesting
 A LOD dataset for Europeana, is constituted, in its core, by RDF resources of the class edm:ProvidedCHO.
 In addition, a dataset contains all other resources used to describe the cultural object and aggregation metadata, as specified in the EDM (i.e. resources of types such as ore:Aggregation, edm:WebResource, edm:Agent, etc.).
 All these resources will be harvested by Europeana's LOD harvester.
-The harvester will use the RDF description of the dataset to know which RDF resou
+The harvester will use the RDF description of the dataset to know which RDF resources to harvest and the mechanism to harvest them.